-The Sophomore Integration Seminar links the content of college coursework in the Liberal Studies-teacher education major to teaching competencies.
-It examines characteristics of K-8 students and links them to developmentally appropriate teaching strategies.
-Included are six (6) hours of planned, structured experiences in K-8 classrooms.
+This course links the content of college coursework in the student's major to teaching competencies.
+It examines characteristics of K-12 students and links them to developmentally appropriate teaching strategies.
+Included are ten (10) hours of planned, structured experiences working with K-12 students.